 - Cancellation of Housing: Requests for cancellation are considered for the following reasons.
 If approved, the agreement will be cancelled and the student will be charged a $500 housing cancellation fee.

 During the initial fall check-in process in August, students should report to their assigned check-in locations where keys and other check-in materials will be available.
 Upon check-in, students are required to complete a Room Condition Report for the space in which they will be residing.
 Failure to check-in by 5 p.m. on the student's first day of classes could result in assignment of the room to another student, unless advance permission for an extension is granted in writing by Housing Services.
 Individuals who have not checked into the residence halls by 5 p.m. on the third day of classes may have their housing cancelled in accordance with the Cancellation of Housing Policy.

-Before checking out, students should remove all personal articles, including trash, from the room.
+Before checking out, students should remove all personal belongings, including trash, from the room.
 Students should contact their respective Residence Hall Office for additional instructions on checking out of the residence halls.
 Advance authorization from Housing Services is required to cancel the Residence Hall Agreement.
 Additional information regarding the Opening and Closing of the residence halls is available on the Housing Services Web site.

 Each residence hall is equipped with a common area space that is furnished for relaxation or study.
-At least one lounge in each building is equipped with a television set and some are outfitted with billiards or foosball tables that residents may use by checking out equipment from the Residence Hall Office.
+At least one lounge in each building is equipped with a television set and some are outfitted with billiards or foosball tables that residential students may use by checking out equipment from the Residence Hall Office.

 Individuals or groups who would like to reserve a lounge space within the residence halls for a private function should contact Events and Conference Services.